Climate

 Management Approach

-As a global medicine company, we recognize our responsibility to reduce our carbon footprint and manage climate-related risks and opportunities to support the transition to a low carbon economy.
+As a global medicine company, we recognize our responsibility to reduce our carbon footprint and manage climate-related risks and opportunities to do our part.
 Lilly supports the Paris Climate Agreement, discloses information according to recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and strives to implement these recommendations across the TCFD categories of Governance, Strategy, Risk Management and Metrics & Targets.
 For more information, see our TCFD metrics.

 As Lilly continues to expand its global presence and innovate in the pharmaceutical sector, we recognize the importance of aligning growth with our sustainability goals.
 Our projected growth trajectory entails careful consideration of its impact on our carbon footprint, resource consumption and waste generation.
 At Lilly, we are committed to implementing a range of initiatives to advance environmental sustainability across our operations and value chain.
 This includes initiatives to enhance energy efficiency across our operations and investments in renewable energy sources to reduce reliance on fossil fuels and decrease greenhouse gas emissions.
 These efforts are aimed at reducing environmental impacts while fostering sustainable business growth.